W8JI House Hamshack

 My receiving antennas and audio lines are selected by the switches below:

-There are seven basic receiving antenna systems, many of which I developed or optimized:
+I have seven basic receiving antenna systems, many of which I developed, popularized, improved, or optimized:

 Rear 8-circle vertical array with passive elements, 350-foot diameter circle.
 Hub 2000 feet southwest of transmitting antennas.